Applicability

-- Convention-based ORM
+- Convention-based object-relational mapping (ORM)

 - Support for model associations and inheritance